Myths, Debunked

 Debunked: Vikings Never Wore Horned Helmets

-The horned Viking helmet came from a German opera stage, not a Scandinavian battlefield.
+Did Vikings wear horned helmets?
+No: the image came from a German opera stage, not a Scandinavian battlefield.
 Here is what the graves and sagas actually show.

 Debunked: Salem's Witches Were Hanged, Not Burned